Reviews You Can Rely On

 Our Verdict

-Coming in as one of the more affordable wireless top-ranked earbuds in our lineup, the Google Pixel Buds A-Series have decent performance at a reasonable price.
+Coming in as one of the more affordable wireless earbuds in our lineup, the Google Pixel Buds A-Series have decent performance at a reasonable price.
 While not top-of-the-line, their sound quality scored similarly to many of their more expensive competitors.
 If you are in the Android ecosystem, these buds are a breeze to use and very comfortable across the earshape spectrum.
 Unfortunately, these buds lost a lot of points due to their lack of noise-cancelling prowess and abysmal battery life.
 For being one of the lower-tech packages in our lineup, they do have decent call quality.
 All in all, if you have a strict budget and don't care about noise-cancelling or long listening sessions, these are an acceptable option.
+Check out our full lineup of budget earbuds to see all our favorites.

 REASONS TO BUY